lmcrean/hoverboard-react/docs/docs/product/product_model.md

-# Tributary Product Model
+# Hoverboard Product Model

-This document provides an overview of Tributary's monetization strategy and product model.
+This document provides an overview of Hoverboard's monetization strategy and product model.
 For detailed information, see the linked documents.

 ## Overview

-Tributary uses a freemium model with two tiers:
+Hoverboard uses a freemium model with two tiers:

 1. **Free Tier with Ads**: Basic functionality with strict limits and Google AdSense integration
 2. **Premium Tier**: Expanded functionality, higher limits, and no ads